NixOS/rfcs/rfcs/0145-doc-strings.md

 e.g.,

 - file that directly exports the lib-function without wrapping it in an attribute set.
-- file that exports a constant expression
+- file that exports a constant expression.
-- files outside of lib cannot be rendered due to missing conventions
+- files outside of lib cannot be rendered due to missing conventions.

+### some multiline comments are doc-comments (implicitly)

+Currently many places (outside /lib) utilize the multiline comment `/* */` to write multiline comment documentation.
+However this is also not consistent across nixpkgs and was never specified as the doc-comment format.

+- There is no respective single line comment, that would allow documentation rendering
+- Inconsistent usage of multiline comments prevents us from using them directly.

 ### Differentiate from regular comments